Religion and video games: Hinduism

+Islam

+In the original release version of The Legend of Zelda: Ocarina of Time, an Islamic prayer chant was included in the music of the Fire Temple.
+The developers at Nintendo were initially unaware of the chant's significance as it was taken from a commercially available sound library, but removed it in later versions to prevent offending any Muslim players.

-IslamLittleBigPlanet (2008) had a last-minute delay involving a licensed song in the game's soundtrack, after a PlayStation Community member reported the lyrics to one of the licensed songs in the game included passages from the Qur'an and could therefore be offensive to Muslims.
+LittleBigPlanet had a last-minute delay involving a licensed song in the game's soundtrack, after a PlayStation Community member reported that the lyrics to one of the licensed songs in the game included passages from the Qur'an and could therefore be offensive to Muslims.
 However, no actual complaints regarding the music were made.
 The song, entitled "Tapha Niang", was by Malian artist Toumani Diabaté, himself a devout Muslim.
 The game was patched twice, the day before its release for players who had received the game early, before its intended release date.
 The first update did not affect the song, whilst the second updated the game to remove the vocals from the track, leaving only an instrumental.
 Some American Muslims responded to the recall and stated that they were offended by the restriction of freedom of speech.
 M. Zuhdi Jasser M.D., head of the American Islamic Forum for Democracy, was quoted as saying, "Muslims cannot benefit from freedom of expression and religion and then turn around and ask that anytime their sensibilities are offended that the freedom of others be restricted."

 The fighting game Injustice: Gods Among Us was temporarily banned in the United Arab Emirates and Kuwait.
 Originally, the title of the game was rebranded as Injustice: The Mighty Among Us for promotional uses in those areas.
 It is speculated that Injustice was banned because of the inclusion of the word 'Gods' in the title, the cleavage exposed in the outfits of some female characters, and overall bloodiness.
 Eventually, the ban in the United Arab Emirates and Kuwait was lifted.

+Sikhism

-SikhismHitman 2: Silent Assassin (2002) sparked controversy due to a level featuring the killing of Sikhs within a depiction of their most holy site, the Harmandir Sahib, where hundreds of Sikhs were massacred in 1984.
+Hitman 2: Silent Assassin sparked controversy due to a level featuring the killing of Sikhs within a depiction of their most holy site, the Harmandir Sahib, where hundreds of Sikhs were massacred in 1984.
 An altered version of Silent Assassin was eventually released with the related material removed from the game.